 Mr. Regev's most recent appearances with orchestra include: the Chicago Symphony Orchestra at the Ravinia Festival; the Juilliard Symphony in Alice Tully Hall, Lincoln Center; the Armenian National Philharmonic Orchestra; the Jerusalem Symphony Orchestra; the Israel Jerusalem Camerata Orchestra; the Cheyenne Symphony Orchestra in Wyoming; the Dubuque Symphony in Iowa; and the Israel Symphony Orchestra Rishon LeZion.
 His music festival appearances include the Ravinia Festival, the Salzburg Festival, the Aspen Music Festival, and the PRO Festival held in Germany.
 Mr. Regev's performances in Israel and abroad are frequently broadcast on national radio.

 A student of Professor Emanuel Krasovsky, Mr. Regev completed his Bachelor of Music degree at the Samuel Rubin Israeli Academy of Music (Tel Aviv University) summa cum laude.
 He continued his studies at the Juilliard School in New York, where he received his Master of Music and Doctor of Musical Arts degrees, studying piano with Mr. Jerome Lowenthal and chamber music with Mr. Joseph Kalichstein, as well as serving as full faculty member.
-Mr. Regev's doctoral document, titled "Mendelssohn's Trio opus 49: A Study of the Composer's Change of Mind," won Juilliard's centennial year's Richard F. French Doctoral Prize for outstanding work on a doctoral document, and was the basis for a lecture and a recital at the Library of Congress.
+Mr. Regev's doctoral document, titled "Mendelssohn's Trio opus 49: A Study of the Composer's Change of Mind," won Juilliard's centennial year's Richard F. French Doctoral Prize for outstanding work on a doctoral document, was the basis for a lecture and a recital at the Library of Congress, and was used in the making of a celebrated 2024 recording of Mendelssohn's trios by Joshua Bell, Steven Isserlis and Jeremy Denk.

 Mr. Regev has performed concerti with major orchestras to critical acclaim, at times mastering new works within days.